 What is the United Reformed Church?

 The URC was formed in 1972 from the merger of two churches with roots in the 17th century Reformation : the Congregational and the Presbyterian Churches.
-Later, the Churches of Christ joined (the church that Barack Obama belongs to), and two of our Oxford churches are currently served by American United Churches of Christ (UCC) ministers.
+Later, the Churches of Christ joined (the church that Barack Obama belongs to), and some of our Oxford churches have in the past been served by American ministers.
 These churches are all founded on the principle that ‘priesthood’ is never vested in an individual but in a committed body of believers trying to live together according to the ‘Word of God’ that they hear in the Bible.
 A minister is called to help the congregation as a whole ‘be the priest’ and listen for that ‘Word’.
 As a result, the URC has a ‘bottom-up’ structure, not a ‘top-down’ structure (like episcopal churches do, e.g. The Church of England and Roman Catholic Church).
 It is driven by the membership, hopefully in response to the leading of God’s Holy Spirit.

 The church operates an environmental policy and a Fair Trade policy

 The active membership is now around 15 in number; the church also hosts the Oxfordshire Play Association.
 On the site of the former church hall next door, Emmaus Oxford have built a new community house for homeless people.
 It opened in March 2009 and is home for 25 ‘Companions’.

 The Jubilee Brass Band rehearse at the church weekly, and are always keen to welcome young players.